Empire State Building Run-Up

 I left my group behind, caught a few from the wave ahead of me and motivated a suffering runner on flight 84 to keep going.
 It wasn’t a long way to the top because the time went by so fast, but it sure is the ultimate test of endurance.
 I placed 51st overall and 15th of all females which was 5th place in my age group which was dominated by the pro athletes.
 I’m very happy with my results after only 3 weeks of training.

 If you’re interested in participating in the Empire State Building Run-Up you can register for the Empire State Building Run-Up lottery in November 2018 on the NYC Runs Website.
 Only 200 people will be selected to run the race.
 I really hope that I will be able to run the race again next year.
-Maybe we will see each other there in 2019!
+The Empire State Building Run Up will be hosted on May 14 2019.
+Maybe we will see each other there this year?